Ex-MF Global trader settles CFTC manipulation claims for $500K

-NEW YORK (Reuters) - A former trader at the broker-dealer unit of MF Global Holdings Ltd’s will pay $500,000 to resolve claims that he tried to manipulate palladium and platinum futures prices, a U.S. regulator said on Friday.
+NEW YORK, June 19 (Reuters) - A former trader at the broker-dealer unit of MF Global Holdings Ltd’s will pay $500,000 to resolve claims that he tried to manipulate palladium and platinum futures prices, a U.S. regulator said on Friday.

 The U.S. Commodity Futures Trading Commission said former MF Global Inc trader Joseph Welsh had agreed to the penalty as part of a settlement resolving a lawsuit filed by the CFTC in Manhattan federal court in 2012.